DragonHeart000/TwitchChatHotKeys/README.md

 The first time you launch TwitchChatHotKeys you will be greeted with a welcome screen, this has a future plan of telling users when there are updates but currently is just to welcome first time users.

-After continueing from there from then on you will go straight to the login screen:
+After continuing from there from then on you will go straight to the login screen:

 ![Login screenshot](/Screenshots/sctl.JPG?raw=true)